849 Logo (5k)

 Clean the troop equipment and return it to the locker.

-Return the special longterm equipment (repair kit, splint, etc.).
+Return the special long-term equipment (repair kit, splint, etc.).

-Submit an expense report to the troop treasurer.
+Submit an expense report to the Troop Treasurer.
 Include all receipts.

-Submit an activity report to the Troop.
+Submit an Activity Report to the troop.
 This is usually done electronically.
-The activity report is available on the Forms page of our web site.
+The Activity Report is available on the Forms page of our website.

 Contents of this page entered by Tom Thorpe.
-Made on Macintosh.

-©2007 Boy Scout Troop 849, Manhattan Beach, CA. http://www.troop849.org/
+©2018 Boy Scout Troop 849, Manhattan Beach, CA. http://troop849.org/